danieljameskay/FridayLDSessions/SpringBootKotlinRedis.md

  - Its bloody opinionated!

 Its has a chosen way of doing things by default.
 Anyone who has worked with Angular will know how this feels!
 But in this case...its actually a good thing!
 Sometimes we're literally drowning in choices and are to spoilt for choice and this is even worse when you're new to this stuff!
 SB removes this burden so that you can get up and running as quickly as possible which means more time writing code that solves a business problem!

+## A bit on Annotations

+In most typical applications, we have distinct layers like data access, presentation, service, business, etc.

+And, in each layer, we have various beans.
+Simply put, to detect them automatically, **Spring uses classpath scanning annotations**.

+Then, it registers each bean in the _ApplicationContext_.

+Here’s a quick overview of a few of these annotations:

+-   _@Component_  is a generic stereotype for any Spring-managed component
+-   _@Service_ annotates classes at the service layer
+-   _@Repository_  annotates classes at the persistence layer, which will act as a database repository

+We can use @Component across the application to mark the beans as Spring’s managed components**.

+@Repository_’s job is to catch persistence specific exceptions and rethrow them as one of Spring’s unified unchecked exception.

+We mark beans with @Service to indicate that it’s holding the business logic.
+So there’s no any other specialty except using it in the service layer.

 ## Basic Application Structure